InterSTEMDev/interstem.us/_posts/march2021blogs/2021-03-19-brain-on-fire-a-disease-almost-undocumented-in-medical-history.md

 <br>
 Imagine being a journalist juggling several articles, conducting multiple interviews, learning intensely and more, just to have your life turned completely upside down in a matter of months.

-Susannah Cahalan, a 24-year-old reporter for the New York Post, knows what it's like to be in that situation.
+<a href="https://www.nytimes.com/2012/12/23/books/review/brain-on-fire-by-susannah-cahalan.html" target="_blank">Susannah Cahalan</a>, a 24-year-old reporter for the New York Post, knows what it's like to be in that situation.
 She started to experience numbness, paranoia, light sensitivity and abnormal behavior in 2009.
 Seizures, hallucinations, increasingly erratic actions and even catatonia started to plague her.
 Her symptoms alarmed her relatives and perplexed several doctors.

 "An interesting case" is something you don't want to be to your doctor.
 Cahalan had the misfortune of becoming a one-of-a-kind and perplexing case: she was gravely ill and rapidly deteriorating, but her MRIs, brain scans and blood tests were all fine.
 She took $1 million worth of blood tests and brain scans that were inconclusive.